Marten Pepijn: Genre paintings

 There is still uncertainty as to whether a number of cabinet pictures that depict genre scenes, in particular of ball scenes at court, that are now attributed to Marten Pepijn are in fact by his hand.
 Some of these pictures bearing a monogram show a style, which is completely different from the large-scale, muscular religious works of Pepijn.
-These works are believed to have been produced in a period when Pepijn had close contact with the leading Anwerp painter Frans Francken the Younger.
+These works are believed to have been produced in a period when Pepijn had close contact with the leading Antwerp painter Frans Francken the Younger.

 These small-scale compositions contain little figures with stereotyped faces and soft contours.
 This style is found in his allegories of the Five Senses (private collection), The ball and the Ball at the court (both in the Pushkin Museum, Moscow).
 This last composition is signed and dated 1604 and depicts an elegant dance party.
 The influence of early works by Hieronymus Francken the Elder and Frans Francken the Younger, who were both known for their depictions of similar scenes, is apparent.

 The difference between the styles of these smaller compositions and his larger, religious works has yet to be satisfactorily explained.
 Some historians have suggested that possibly the smaller works are the work of a family member such as a son or brother of Pepijn.